alanng10/class-lang/Docue/Article/Execute/a.md

 The third tier is memory allocation call.
 This includes new and share.
 This tier is faster than effect load.

 The fourth tier is effect load.
+This includes storage and network.

 First tier and second tier have high execute certainty.